EttusResearch/refarch-multich/README.md

 ## Applications

-rearch-multich can be used to build stand-alone Open Architecture for Radar and EW Research system with USRP hardware, or with third-party applications.
+rearch-multich can be used to build stand-alone Multichannel RF Reference Architecture system with USRP hardware, or with third-party applications.
 Some common use-cases for the framework are as follows:

 - Cognitive Radar
 - Antenna Array